zenodraft/zenodraft/README.md

 Requirements:

-- node (I'm using v14, others may work)
+- node (I'm using v14, other versions may work)
-- npm (I'm using v7, others may work)
+- npm (I'm using v7, other versions may work)

 Install the dependencies with